Jacob Turner: Chicago White Sox

-Turner was claimed off waivers by the Chicago White Sox on October 27, 2015.
+On October 27, 2015, Turner was claimed off waivers by the Chicago White Sox.
 On December 2, they did not tender him a contract for the 2016 season, making him a free agent.
 Two days later, he re-signed with the White Sox on a one-year contract for $1.5 million.
-After left handed starter Carlos Rodon landed on the disabled list, the White Sox called up Turner to take his spot in the rotation.
+He was sent outright to Triple-A on March 28.
+After left handed starter Carlos Rodon landed on the disabled list, the White Sox called up Turner to take his spot in the rotation on July 17.
 After allowing 12 runs in 2 starts for Chicago, Turner was sent to the bullpen.
+He was removed from the 40–man roster and sent outright to the Triple–A Charlotte Knights on October 5.
+Turner elected free agency following the season on November 7.

 Washington Nationals

-Turner became a free agent after the 2016 season and signed with the Nationals on a minor league deal, which included an invitation to spring training.
+On December 13, 2016, Turner signed a minor league contract that included an invitation to spring training with the Washington Nationals.
 He did not make the Opening Day roster but had his contract purchased from the Class-AAA Syracuse Chiefs of the International League for a spot start against the Colorado Rockies on April 24.
 Turner remained with the team, transitioning to a bullpen role.
 He earned his first win with the Nationals on May 3, pitching four scoreless innings in relief against the Arizona Diamondbacks.

 The Nationals designated Turner for assignment on July 1, 2017, after he gave up five runs in 3 2/3 innings against the St. Louis Cardinals in relief.
 In total, Turner posted a 5.08 ERA in his first stint with the Nationals, striking out just over five batters per nine innings.
 After Turner was outrighted to Syracuse, he joined the pitching rotation there until the Nationals again selected his contract July 17, 2017, to serve as a long relief option while they awaited the activation of newly acquired relievers Sean Doolittle and Ryan Madson.
 He was called up again, on July 17, 2017, to provide pitching depth.
 He was once again DFA'd on July 18, 2017, without making an appearance for the team.
+He cleared waivers and was sent outright to Triple-A Syracuse Chiefs the next day.
+He elected free agency following the season on October 16.

-Second stint with the Miami Marlins
+Miami Marlins (second stint)

-Turner signed a minor league contract with the Miami Marlins on December 19, 2017.
-His contracted was purchased by the Marlins on March 29, 2018, and he was assigned to the Opening Day roster.
+On December 19, 2017, Turner signed a minor league contract with the Miami Marlins.
+The deal included an invitation to spring training.
+His contract was purchased by the Marlins on March 29, 2018, and he was assigned to the Opening Day roster.
 He was designated for assignment on April 8, 2018.
-Turner cleared waivers and was outrighted to the New Orleans Baby Cakes.
+Turner cleared waivers and was outrighted to Triple-A New Orleans Baby Cakes.
 He was released from the organization on June 2, 2018.